 Helpful information while you decide what kind of car to rent for your fall trip to Iceland

-Fall and winter come sooner to the North, Western fjords and Eastern fjords.
-If you plan to drive to these parts of the country in the fall month of October, we definately recommend an AWD or 4x4 vehicle.
-If you are traveling to the North you will have to cross Holtavörðuheiði heath.
+Autumn and winter come sooner to the North, Western fjords and Eastern fjords.
+If you plan to drive to these parts of the country in the fall month of October, we definitely recommend an AWD or 4x4 vehicle.
+If you are travelling to the North you will have to cross Holtavörðuheiði heath.
 If you go on to the Western fjords you will most likely drive either Þröskuldar or Steingrímsfjarðarheiði heaths (or both).

 You can also call 1777 (if problems use +354 522 1100).
 Open 8-16 in summer and 6:30-22 in winter.
 An English answering machine with similar road information is in phone number 1778.

-My advise is to be prepared for all kinds of weather.
+Our advice is to be prepared for all kinds of weather.
 Be prepared that you might have to change your plans (or spend more on an upgrade to a safer car).
 Have warm clothes with you.
 Think of the unpredictability as an adventure.
-Always check the road conditions and weather forecast or talk to locals.
-Stay safe.
+Always check the road conditions and weather forecast or talk to locals, and be sure to stay safe!

 I do hope that this information helps a little in your decision-making and that you find a car that is comfortable for you and your budget.
 If you have any questions about this, do not hesitate to email us at email@example.com or get in touch on our various social media sites.